dpopchev/howto-quick-setup-dsm/README.md

-# howto-quick-setup-dsm
+# Synology DiskStation Manager

-Setup guide for Synology NAS DiskStation Manager.
-References to the best practicies sources included.
+## Introduciton

+Notes of best pracitices found around to setup a Synology nas for home use.
+References included at the end.